visinpractice/visinpractice.github.io/_pages/program.md

 # Monday, October 26 at IEEE VIS 2020

-The VisInPractice 2020 program is dedicated to those interested in the **practical aspects of data visualization and visual analytics**.
-The focus is on how to solve real use cases, in contrast to the academic perspectives used in other [IEEE VIS](http://ieeevis.org) events.
+The VisInPractice 2020 program was dedicated to those interested in the **practical aspects of data visualization and visual analytics**.
 Unlike most other events at IEEE VIS, VisInPractice talks have no associated papers.

-**VisInPractice 2020** will take place **virtually** on Monday, October 26 at the **[VIS 2020 Conference](https://virtual.ieeevis.org/index.html)** between 10:00 and 15:30 MDT, where it will feature invited talks and a panel discussion with visualization practitioners.
-The [VisInPractice program](program.html) will be livestreamed on YouTube, and audience Q&A and discussion will take place on Discord (each session has dedicated channels, see below).
+**VisInPractice 2020** took place on Monday, October 26 at the **[VIS 2020 Conference](https://virtual.ieeevis.org/index.html)**, where it featured invited talks and a panel discussion with visualization practitioners.
+The [VisInPractice program](program.html) was livestreamed on YouTube and recorded (see below).

 **Click on a speaker to see their talk video and bio**: